 Don`t forget to like Don`t forget to comment Don`t forget to share Don`t forget to subscribe

-The data above happen when a vlogger starts his/her own video on Youtube.
-That common words are always appeared in video blogging in beginning of video.
+The data above happes when a vlogger starts his/her own video on Youtube.
+These common words are always appeared in video blogging in beginning of video.
 All genres of video blogging contain that words or clause or sentence.
 It becomes as icon of words in Youtube`s video blogging.
-The vlogger must said that words to say “Hi” or greeting to his/her followers.
+The vlogger is use to say those words to say “Hi” or greeting to his/her followers.

-Seeing and hearing that words or sentences everyday make student familiar with these words.
+Seeing and hearing those words or sentences everyday make student familiar with these words.
 Sometimes the students in junior high school at East Barito regency use that term of words or sentences to communicate with others.
 In classroom learning, the student will not get that term of English.
 They improve their English language skill and knowledge after watching the video blogging every day.
-Based on the researcher interview the students, from the sentence “don`t forget to like or share” they can use that term with another word; such as “don’t forget to eat or study”.
-The roof of sentence is “don’t forget to..” then they improve it by his/herself.
-So, what is the relation with second language acquisition and learning.
-The relation is in the positive effect given by watched video blogging in order to improve student`s English skill as their second language acquisition and learning.
+Based on the researcher’s interviews from the students, from the sentence “don`t forget to like or share” it is analyzed that the students can use that term by associating different words; such as “don’t forget to eat or study”.
+The root of sentence is “don’t forget to..” then they improve it by themselves.
+So, what is the relation of second language acquisition and learning.
+The relation is in the positive effect given by watching video blogging in order to improve student`s English skill as their second language acquisition and learning.

-The next example is in beauty video blogging (vlog) which improve students language acquisition in beauty words.
+The next example is in beauty video blogging (vlog) which improve students’ language acquisition in beauty words.

 One brand make up tutorial Daily make up routine Make up beauty vlogger

-The data above show that students can get new English language vocabulary in beauty term.
-Girl students like to watch beauty vlogger in order to improve their skill in make up and the way to look beauty or interesting.
-It is not only get knowledge about beauty things, girl student also get words or sentences of English language in beauty term.
-Girl students know some terms of English language which relates to beauty words or sentences.
-These can be used as their daily communication fellow as same girl or other people.
-They can find out that Youtube`s video blogging is the best way for second language acquisition and learning in beauty term of English language more effective than books in school.
+The data above shows that students can get new English language vocabulary in beauty terms.
+Female students like to watch beauty vlogger in order to improve their skill in make up and the way to look beautiful or interesting.
+It is not only about getting knowledge about beauty things, female student also get words or sentences of English language in beauty terms.
+These can be used in their daily communication with other people.
+They can find out that Youtube`s video blogging is the best way for second language acquisition and learning in beauty terms of English language more effective than books in school.

-The next is example of game video blogging (vlog) based on the data findings.
+The next example of game video blogging (vlog) is based on the data findings.

 Horror Game Fuck